 Beyond the amount you want to spend, thinking about professional features for things like media size come down to the type of work you plan on doing.
 For example, some professional grade printers don’t print from individual sheets, but from rolls of paper.

-One such example is the Epson Stylus Pro 9600, which can accommodate paper rolls as wide as 44 inches to create poster sized photographic prints.
+One such example is the Canon imagePROGRAF PRO-4000, which can accommodate paper rolls as wide as 44 inches to create poster sized photographic prints.
 This print size is great if you plan on printing large sizes, but can result in extra prep work and paper waste when you are printing in smaller sizes/increments.

 Drivers are the conduit that translates information from your photo editing software and your printer.
 The importance of having a quality driver is often understated.
 Specialty drivers known as Raster Image Processors (RIPs) are popular for print shops, as they offer the photographer additional control over the finer aspects of the image.

 Fine tuning of this type is key to managing the levels of black density needed to get dramatic shadowing for example.
 RIPs such as the ImagePrint RIP and the QuadToneRIP also feature modes designed to minimize ugly color casts and target your prints to reach naturally under different sources of artificial light (commonly known as “illuminant metamerism”).